krausest/js-framework-benchmark/README.md

 ## Tips and tricks

-* You can select multiple frameworks and benchmarks for running with prefixes like in the following example `npm run selenium -- --framework angular bob --benchmark 01_ 02_` runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril and all benchmarks whose id contain 01_ or 02_
+* You can select multiple frameworks and benchmarks for running with prefixes like in the following example:
+`npm run selenium -- --framework angular bob --benchmark 01_ 02_` runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril and all benchmarks whose id contain 01_ or 02_
 * If you can't get one framework to compile or run, just move it out of the root directory and remove it from common.ts, recompile and re-run